SuleymanSade/stocksimpy/README.md

 ## 🤝 Contributions

 Ideas, strategies, or improvements?
 We welcome all contributions!
 Check out [CONTRIBUTING.md](CONTRIBUTING.md) for a more detailed information about contributing

+## 📃 Docs

+More in depth explanation on how to use this library can be found in [ReadTheDocs](https://stocksimpy.readthedocs.io/en/latest/).